kobotoolbox/docs/source/number_text_responses.md

-# Limits on number and text responses
+# Limits on Number and Text Responses

 There are underlying technical constraints to the length of the response in a **Number** or **Text** question.